How Much Does Billy Joel Make Per Concert?

 Average Gross Revenue Per Concert

-For example, if we consider an average ticket price of $250 and a venue capacity of 20,000, the gross revenue from ticket sales alone would be approximately $5 million.
-However, it is important to note that not all seats are sold at the same price, and there are often discounts and promotional offers.
-Therefore, a more conservative estimate of $2 million to $3 million per show is realistic and consistent with industry reports.
+For instance, given an average ticket price of $250 and a venue capacity of 20,000, the total income from ticket sales by itself would be around $5 million.
+Not all tickets, meantime, are offered at the same price, hence there are frequent specials and discounts.
+Therefore, industry statistics and a more cautious estimate of $2 million to $3 million per show are reasonable and compatible.

 Earnings After Expenses